-Whilst in the Lib Dems, Chris formulated party policy on the ban on men who have sex with men (MSM) from donating blood.
+Chris formulated Lib Dem policy on the ban on men who have sex with men (MSM) from donating blood.
 He continues to work with members, MPs, councillors and figures from all political backgrounds on this aim.
 Whilst other LGBT organisations were fighting over themselves to take credit for the “ending” of the lifetime ban, Chris and the Lib Dems passed a motion at national conference calling the new system a “ban by any other name” and saying frankly to the government: this is not good enough.

-He moved to Oval in the London Borough of Lambeth in July 2012.
+He currently lives in Covent Garden in Westminster.
 Chris has more recently been involved in the campaign for equal marriage.
-Along with his partner, Josh Gladwin, he developed and maintains the vastly successful LobbyALord website, which Stephen Fry said nice things about.
+Along with his partner, Josh Gladwin, he developed and maintains the vastly successful LobbyALord website, which Stephen Fry said nice things about and Prime Minister David Cameron praised as “very effective”.
 In four days, well over 10,000 people used the site to ask Peers to support equal marriage prior to the second reading, which was voted through overwhelmingly.